-"It's err, unusual, Colonel," Evans commented, making a note of the sculpture and its location.
+"It's um, interesting, Colonel," Evans commented, making a note of the sculpture and its location.
 "Does it have a title?"

-The Colonel chuckled and joined Evans beside the statues.
+The Colonel chuckled and joined Evans beside the figures.
 "Adam and Eve.
-Not particularly original, I'll admit.
-I found the star-crossed lovers during a stint in the Middle East.
-The merchant who sold it to me swore the sculpture was a thousand years old."
+Not very original, I'll grant you.
+I found the star-crossed lovers while on tour in the Middle East.
+The merchant swore it was two thousand years old."
 The Colonel chuckled again.
-"More like a hundred, I'd say.
-Still, she, um, they caught my eye and I thought they would look at home here in South Garden."
+"Less than that, I'd say.
+Still, she, ah, they caught my eye, and I thought Adam and Eve would look at home here in the Manor's South Garden."

-Evans made some more notes and took some photographs.
-The Colonel sidled up beside him and in a croaky, conspiratorial whisper added, "Regardless of its actual age, I find the subject quite moving.
-I fell in love with the sculpture the moment I saw it.
-Or, more precisely, the moment I saw her."
+Evans made more notes and took some photos.
+The Colonel sidled up beside him, and in a croaky, conspiratorial whisper added, "Regardless of the actual age, it's a moving sculpture.
+And I fell in love with it the moment I saw them.
+Or, between you and me, Mr Evans, the moment I saw her."

-Evans stifled a smirk and, intent on humouring his old guest, asked, "What do you mean, Colonel?"
+Evans stifled a laugh and, keen on humouring his old host, asked, "What do you mean, Colonel?"

-The Colonel straightened and in a louder, stronger voice replied, "I mean, Mr Evans, that she, that Eve, is the most beautiful representation of the female form I have ever seen.
-This fellow," the Colonel tapped the male statue with his walking stick, "is common, brutish.
+The Colonel straightened his back.
+In a firmer voice, he replied, "I mean, Mr Evans, that she, Eve, is the perfect representation of the female form.
+This fellow," the Colonel tapped the male figure with his walking stick, "is common, brutish.
 The craftsmanship is competent, but no more than that.
-More Alf than Adam.
-Whereas Eve," the Colonel lowered his walking stick and gazed up at the female statue, "is a goddess, sculptured by a loving, devoted genius."
+He's more Alf than Adam.
+But Eve —" The Colonel lowered his walking stick and gazed adoringly at the female figure.
+"Eve is a goddess, sculptured by the loving and devoted hands of a genius."

-Evans turned to face the statues so the Colonel couldn't see his smile.
-He reached out and ran a hand over the figures and was surprised to find the female figure's smooth lines contrasted with the male's coarser finish.
-There was something else different about them, too.
-The female statue was easier on the eye, more pleasing to look at, like the difference between beauty and ...
+Evans turned back to the sculpture so the Colonel wouldn't see his mocking smirk.
+He reached out and ran a hand over the figures and was surprised how smooth the female's lines felt compared to the coarser finish of the male.
+There was something else, too.
+Eve was easy on the eyes and more aesthetically pleasing than Adam.
+It was the contrast between Beauty and the Beast.

-"So you think it's the work of two different craftsmen, Colonel?"
-Evans asked, dragging his hand and gaze away from the statues.
+"Do you think it's the work of two different craftsmen, Colonel?"
+Evans asked, dragging his hand and eyes away from the sculpture.

-"Oh yes, definitely, Mr Evans.
+"Yes, I do, Mr Evans.
 And another thing, I don't believe they're lovers."
-The Colonel waved his stick at the statues again.
+The Colonel waved his walking stick at the figures again.
 "Study their arms.
-See the taut tendons.
-There's a tension in their embrace.
-And look at their eyes.
-Do you see it, Mr Evans?"
+Can you make out the taut tendons?
+There's tension in their embrace.
+And look at their eyes, Mr Evans.
+Do you see it?"

-Evans stared up at the blank recessed curves of the wide open eyes of the male and female statues.
-"I may be too old for that sort of stuff nowaday," the Colonel chuckled, "but when I was a younger man, lovers kissed with their eyes closed."
+Evans stared up at the recessed curves of the open-eyed Adam and Eve.
+"I may be too old for that sort of stuff nowadays," the Colonel chuckled, "but when I was a younger man, Mr Evans, lovers kissed with their eyes closed."

 A bell rang out across the garden.
 "Ah, that will be Mrs Stubbs.
-If there's anything else you'd like to know about the Manor, Mr Evans, perhaps we can discuss it over one of her famous cream teas."
+If there's anything else you'd like to know about the Manor House and gardens, Mr Evans, perhaps we can discuss it over one of her famous cream teas."

-"Of course, Colonel," Evans replied with a generous smile, "though I think I have all the notes I need.
+"Of course, Colonel," Evans replied with a generous smile, "though I think I have all the notes and photos I need.
 You've been most helpful and informative."